 These plates are typically welded onto a frame or crossmembers.
 For general-purpose trailers, 1/4 steel plate offers a solid balance between rigidity and manageability.
 For lighter weight or budget-sensitive builds, 3/16 sheet metal is often sufficient and easier to handle.

-Best Plate Sizes for Machinery Fabrication
+2. Plate Sizes for Machinery Fabrication

 Machinery requires stable bases, mounting platforms, and sometimes custom-shaped structural plates.
 These must handle static loads, vibration, and, in many cases, long-term outdoor exposure.
+Construction equipment steel plates are often thicker (1/4″ and above) to withstand heavy loads and impacts.
+They are used for bucket liners, excavator repairs, and structural reinforcements.

 Recommended Sizes: